Low-metallicity massive single stars with rotation. III. Source of ionization and C-IV emission in I Zw 18: Comparing theory to observations

-There is no need for very massive stars, however, since alternative star-formation histories are within reasonable margins of theoretical and observational uncertainties.
-For example, a continuous episode lasting for 10~Myr with a much more moderate rate of only 0.03~M$_{\odot}$~yr$^{-1}$ also results in a 300~000~M$_{\odot}$ region; this population gives us Q$^{}_{\ion{He}{II}}$~$=$~1.96$\cdot$10$^{50}$~photons~s$^{-1}$ and L$^{}_{1550}$~$=$~3.43$\cdot$10$^{37}$~erg~s$^{-1}$.{We have lowered the top mass value M$_{\rm top}$ of the IMF from 150 to 120~M$_{\odot}$ for this run, because already this more moderate value gives us the right predictions.} In this case, the main source of the UV carbon line is made up by six chemically-homogeneously evolving WO stars of mass $\sim$40~M$_{\odot}$ and another one of {mass $\sim$80~M$_{\odot}$;} while the He$^+$-emission is again explained by the combined contribution of these and the rest of the hot-star population (including those classified as type~O in Fig.~\ref{fig:classification}).
-So instead of a couple of very massive WO~stars, a handful of more-or-less average ones can do the same job.
+There is no need for very massive stars, however, since alternative star formation histories are within reasonable margins of theoretical and observational uncertainties.
+For example, a continuous episode lasting for 10~Myr with a much more moderate rate of only 0.03~M$_{\odot}$~yr$^{-1}$ also results in a 300~000~M$_{\odot}$ region; this population gives us Q$^{}_{\ion{He}{II}}$~$=$~1.96$\cdot$10$^{50}$~photons~s$^{-1}$ and L$^{}_{1550}$~$=$~3.43$\cdot$10$^{37}$~erg~s$^{-1}$.{We have lowered the top mass value M$_{\rm top}$ of the IMF from 150 to 120~M$_{\odot}$ for this run, because already this more moderate value gives us the right predictions.} In this case, the main source of the UV carbon line is made up by six chemically homogeneously evolving WO stars of mass $\sim$40~M$_{\odot}$ and another one of {mass $\sim$80~M$_{\odot}$;} while the He$^+$-emission is again explained by the combined contribution of these and the rest of the hot-star population (including those classified as type~O in Fig.~\ref{fig:classification}).
+So instead of a couple of very massive WO~stars, a select number of more or less average ones can do the same job.

-{We can relax our assumptions even further, by applying a 0.02~M$_{\odot}$~yr$^{-1}$ rate for a 15~Myr long star-formation episode (again with M$_{\rm top}$~$=$~120~M$_{\odot}$, cf. Table~\ref{tab:popsyn}).
-This way our 20~M$_{\odot}$ model's post-main-sequence phase (which hardens the resulting ionizing emission considerably, cf. Sect.~\ref{sec:hardness}) would be captured (the model's total lifetime is 12.3~Myr).
+{We can relax our assumptions even further, by applying a 0.02~M$_{\odot}$~yr$^{-1}$ rate for a 15~Myr long star formation episode (again with M$_{\rm top}$~$=$~120~M$_{\odot}$; see Table~\ref{tab:popsyn}).
+This way our 20~M$_{\odot}$ model's post-main-sequence phase (which hardens the resulting ionizing emission considerably; see Sect.~\ref{sec:hardness}) would be captured (the model's total lifetime is 12.3~Myr).
 In such a scenario, about twenty-three WO stars of 20--25~M$_{\odot}$ and two of around 50~M$_{\odot}$ are responsible for a predicted carbon emission of L$^{}_{1550}$~$=$~2.83$\cdot$10$^{37}$~erg~s$^{-1}$ and an ionizing flux of Q$^{}_{\ion{He}{II}}$~$=$~2.19$\cdot$10$^{50}$~photons~s$^{-1}$.
 Sect.~\ref{sec:hardness} shows that this third scenario is the most preferred in terms of the spectral hardness, a further observational constraint.} {Table~\ref{tab:popsyn} presents a fourth and a fifth scenarios, which are even more moderate in terms of M$_{\rm top}$ (80 an 40~M$_{\odot}$), but they fail to account for the observed \ion{C}{iv} luminosity.}